feedhenry/mongodb-backup-s3/README.md

 # mongodb-backup-s3
-MongoDB Docker image files for archiving backups to AWS S3
+The purpose of this repository is to provide a MongoDB Docker image for archiving backups to AWS S3.